CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.8 Domestic workstation.md

 Therefore, every workplace should be ergonomically designed.
 For computer workstations, for example, chair, table, screen and keyboard must be individually adjustable in order to enable the most error-free operation of the IT and promote.
 This includes, among other things, that the backrest, seat height and seat of the chair must be adjustable, but also that the work equipment can be arranged so that for each work task the least possible load.

-The IT systems used at home, especially the screen, also need to be ergonomically set up.
+The IT systems used at home, especially the screen, must also be ergonomically positioned.
 For example, the screen should always be placed at right angles to the window to avoid direct exposure to light.
 In addition, an undisturbed work should be possible on IT systems.
 Domestic workers should not be able to keep a constant eye on other people.
 This can also prevent information being viewed without authorization.

 An appropriately equipped workplace also makes it easier to comply with safety measures.
 If trays, documentation, documents and accessories are to be included, there must be lockable desks or cabinets.